McNally Jackson

 McNally Jackson Books is an independent bookstore in New York City owned and operated since 2004 by Sarah McNally.
 The company operates five stores across the city in Soho, Rockefeller Center, Seaport, Downtown Brooklyn, and Williamsburg, as well as three stationery stores called Goods for the Study.
 McNally Jackson's publishing arm is McNally Editions, devoted to rediscovering unduly neglected books.
 In 2025, New York magazine called McNally Jackson "likely the third-largest buyer of books in the city, after only Barnes & Noble and the Strand."

 History

 McNally Robinson

 Sarah McNally was born in 1975 to Paul and Holly McNally, the founders of the Canadian McNally Robinson bookstore chain in 1981.
-She grew up in Winnipeg, where she got her first job at age 8 delivering newspapers before school and at 13 began working in the McNalley Robinson back room receiving deliveries.
+She grew up in Winnipeg, where she got her first job at age 8 delivering newspapers before school and at 13 began working in the McNally Robinson back room receiving deliveries.
 She studied philosophy at McGill University and traveled through East Africa for a year and a half before moving to New York City in 1999.
 McNally worked as an editor at Basic Books before opening her own independent location of McNally Robinson in 2004.